dariajung/dariajung.github.com/_posts/2013-05-10-on-atrocious-focus.md

 How cute.
 I have no idea who sent it.
 Reveal yourself, friend!
 It made my day a whole lot better while I was scrambling to study for my Major Topics in East Asian Civilizations final.

+*Addendum: The Roaree stress reliever was sent from my friend Dina. &hearts;*